Descanonge/filefinder/docs/source/pattern.rst

 Optional flag
 =============

-The optional flag ``:opt`` mark the group as an optional part of the pattern.
+The optional flag ``:opt`` marks the group as an optional part of the pattern.
 In effect, it appends a ``?`` to the group regular expression.
 It does not affect the group in other ways.

 .. _rgx: